cultuurnet/uit-documentatie/content/json-ld/latest/events/event-typical-age-range.md

 |--|--|--|--|
 | typicalAgeRange | string | Specify the lower and upper age range applicable for the offer.
 Do not use decimals | 3-4 |

-To specify that an event is accessible for all ages, add the typicalAgeRange `"-"`
+To specify that an event is suitable for all ages, add the typicalAgeRange `"-"`

 ## Response